kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

   </details>
 </div>

 > **CAUTION:** If you want to activate MinIO Gateway mode before you install Kyma, you need to manually add the ConfigMap and the Secret to the `installer-config-local.yaml.tpl` template located under the `installation/resources` subfolder before you run the installation script.
-In this case, add the ConfigMap without these lines they trigger the default buckets migration from MinIO to MinIO Gateway:
+In this case you start from scratch, so add the ConfigMap without these lines that trigger the default buckets migration from MinIO to MinIO Gateway:
 >
 > ```bash
 > controller-manager.minio.podAnnotations.persistence="false"